CreateJS/EaselJS/README.md

 An experimental display object that allows you to manage an HTML element as a part of the display list.

 **Filter**
 The base filter class that other filters (ex.
-BoxBlurFilter, ColorMatrixFilter, etc) extend.
+BlurFilter, ColorMatrixFilter, etc) extend.

 There are also a few helper classes included: